mabuchilab/Instrumental/docs/install.rst

 Python Sci-Comp Stack
 ~~~~~~~~~~~~~~~~~~~~~
-To install the standard scientific computing stack, I recommend using `Anaconda
+To install the standard scientific computing stack, we recommend using `Anaconda
 <http://continuum.io/downloads>`_.
-Download the appropriate installer from the
+Download the appropriate installer from the download page and run
-download page and run it to install Anaconda.
-The default installation will
+it to install Anaconda.
+The default installation will include NumPy, SciPy, and Matplotlib as well
-include NumPy, SciPy, and Matplotlib as well as lots of other useful stuff.
+as lots of other useful stuff.

 Pint
 ~~~~